 - Navigation rooms

-Once the truth about asbestos became public knowledge, the U.S. Navy stopped using asbestos-based products on its vessels and took steps to remove the substance.
-The U.S. Department of Veterans Affairs (VA) also offers benefits for veterans with mesothelioma.
+Once the truth about asbestos became public knowledge, the U.S. Navy stopped using asbestos-based products and took steps to remove the substance.
+Further, the U.S. Department of Veterans Affairs (VA) started to offer benefits for veterans who developed mesothelioma after serving.

 Veterans diagnosed with mesothelioma deserve to be honored as part of Navy birthday celebrations.
 These are veterans that sacrificed for their country and are now fighting for their lives.

-There are several ways that you can celebrate Navy veterans with mesothelioma on the 2020 U.S. Navy birthday.
+There are several ways that you can celebrate Navy veterans with mesothelioma on the U.S. Navy's birthday this year.

 Here is how you can celebrate: